sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

         content:
           -
             type: text
+            text: 'Once your Sentinel Core is up and running, you can customize and enhance it with a few optional extras to suit your needs:'
+          -
+            type: hardBreak
+          -
+            type: text
             marks:
               -
                 type: bold
-            text: 'Storage:'
+            text: 'Storage: '
           -
             type: text
-            text: ' If you want to store a lot of media or big models, we recommend getting an USB 3 hard drive.'
+            text: 'Planning to store large media libraries or AI models?
+Consider adding a USB 3 hard drive.'
       -
         type: paragraph
         content: